-Diarrhoea was defined as the passage of three or more watery or loose stools within the preceding 24 hours; the presence and duration of diarrhoea was assessed by caregiver recall.
+Diarrhoea was defined as the passage of three or more watery or loose stools within the preceding 24 h; the presence and duration of diarrhoea were assessed by caregiver recall.
 Diarrhoea that had lasted 14 days or longer was defined as PD, diarrhoea of 7-13 days' duration as ProD and diarrhoea lasting <7 days as AD.
-Dysentery was defined as at least one loose stool per day with visible blood in the previous 24 hours.
-SAM was defined as one or more of the following: weight-for-height z-score (WHZ) ≤-3 of the WHO standard curves (24), and/or mid-upper arm circumference (MUAC) ≤115 mm and/or presence of bilateral oedema involving at least the feet.
-MAM was defined as a WHZ ≤-2 and >-3 or a MUAC ≤125 mm and > 115 mm with no oedema.
-For children below 6 months, only WHZ ≤-2 and presence of bilateral oedema was used to define SAM and MAM.
+Dysentery was defined as at least one loose stool per day with visible blood in the previous 24 h.
+SAM was defined as one or more of the following: weight-for-height z-score $(WHZ) \leq -3$ of the WHO standard curves [24], and/or mid-upper arm circumference (MUAC) ≤ 115 mm and/or presence of bilateral oedema involving at least the feet.
+MAM was defined as a WHZ ≤ -2 and ≥ -3 or a MUAC ≤ 125 mm and >115 mm with no oedema.
+For children below 6 months, only WHZ ≤ -2 and presence of bilateral oedema was used to define SAM and MAM.
 HIV status was either based on HIV testing on enrolment or by previous testing as reported by the caregiver.
-Children below 18 months with an HIV positive mother was considered HIV exposed and uninfected if a PCR result for the child was negative or not available.
-Stunting was defined as a length/height-for-age z-score ≤-2 of the WHO standard curves (24).
-A child had moderate to severe diarrhoea if they had diarrhoea together with very sunken eyes, an abdominal skin pinch as assessed by the research nurse to go back slowly (abnormal but ≤2 s) or very slowly (>2 s), had dysentery, received IV fluids or was admitted for any reason (25).
-Fever was defined as an axillary temperature ≥37.5°C. Access to "improved water" was defined as having the main source of drinking water for the household as either a private tap in the house, public tap, rainwater collected in a container, or borehole/protected spring.
-A Water/sanitation, Assets and Maternal education (WAM) index was calculated similarly as in the MAL-ED study; access to "improved" or "unimproved" water and/or sanitation, the presence or absence of eight household assets and maternal education (26).
+Children below 18 months with an HIV-positive mother were considered HIV-exposed and uninfected if a PCR result for the child was negative or not available.
+Stunting was defined as a length/height-for-age z-score ≤ -2 of the WHO standard curves [24].
+A child had moderate to severe diarrhoea if s/he had diarrhoea together with very sunken eyes, an abdominal skin pinch as assessed by the research nurse to go back slowly (abnormal but ≤ 2 s) or very slowly (>2 s), had dysentery, received IV fluids or was admitted for any reason [25].
+Fever was defined as an axillary temperature \geq 37.5 °C. Access to 'improved water' was defined as having the main source of drinking water for the household as either a private tap in the house, public tap, rainwater collected in a container or borehole/protected spring.
+A Water/sanitation, Assets and Maternal education (WAM) index was calculated similarly as in the MAL-ED study, access to 'improved' or 'unimproved' water and/or sanitation, the presence or absence of eight household assets and maternal education [26].
 Rotavirus vaccine in Ethiopia is an oral vaccine (Rotarix TM) that is given twice, usually at 6 weeks and 10 or 14 weeks of age.
-We defined the child as vaccinated against rotavirus if two doses had been received at least four weeks apart.
+We defined the child as vaccinated against rotavirus if two doses had been received at least 4 weeks apart.